bumperactive-com/how-to/product-creation.md

     - Product Type (Variant option. *created by template*)

   + **Make sure Brand, Size, Style options each have one value marked as** *Default*.
+    - Otherwise, product can't be added to cart.
 ![](images/product-creation3.png?raw=true)
   + Edit the alphanumeric portion of each variant SKU.
 ![](images/product-creation4.png?raw=true)